Our understanding of the role leaders must play in ensuring the delicate balance of work and

 Workplace Flexibility is a crucial driver of employee well-being and performance and is responsive to the changing professional and personal demographics of the multi-generational workforce.
 Workplace Flexibility is achieved through Flexible Work Arrangements (FWA).
 Flexible work is an effective business strategy with benefits for both the organization and the employee.
 For those that cannot flex place due to job tasks, prioritize finding ways for those employees to have some control by exploring flex time, flex process, or flex prioritization.

 When properly managed, FWAs reduce turnover, lower absenteeism and increase job satisfaction.
 They promote diversity and inclusion, cross-training, and have a positive impact on workplace culture, morale, and employee recruitment, engagement and retention.

 A well-designed, formal flex policy, supported by trained managers and implemented with motivated workers, may be one of the best productivity-enhancing tools around.

 All employees have a family.
 A family caregiving unit can look very different for different families.
-Some "important others" may include spouses, partners, parents, children, extended family and even those with fur and feathers.
+Some "important others" may include spouses, partners, parents, chosen family, children, extended family and even those with fur and feathers.
 It is unrealistic for organizations to assume that what happens outside of work-time will not affect what happens inside of work-time.